bigsk1/netflix-codes/README.md

 ![https://repository-images.githubusercontent.com/936476888/00b903ac-5799-463f-8691-718f288c0c1e](https://imagedelivery.net/WfhVb8dSNAAvdXUdMfBuPQ/ba1b05af-7f8f-4e6d-3d0d-9c3b6af2f900/public)

+## Download as an App on phone iphone and andriod

+On Android, saving a Progressive Web App (PWA) to the home screen is slightly different depending on the browser.
+Here’s how they can do it:

+Using Google Chrome (Most Common)
+Open Chrome on the Android device.
+Go to the website.
+Tap the three-dot menu (top-right corner).
+Select "Add to Home screen".
+Choose a name for the app and tap "Add".
+A shortcut will be created on the home screen, it will launch in standalone mode like an app.

+Steps to Save Your PWA on iPhone
+Open Safari on the iPhone.
+Go to your website.
+Tap the Share Button (📤, square with an up arrow).
+Scroll down and select "Add to Home Screen".
+Rename it if needed, then tap Add.
+The app will now appear on the home screen like a native app

 Below is a list of Netflix secret codes to unlock hidden categories.
 Click the links to explore each genre directly on Netflix.

 - **Action & Adventure** - [1365](https://www.netflix.com/browse/genre/1365)